AwesomesauceLabs/piglet-manual/index.md

     from a file browser window or on the command line.
 (In other words, copy the file "behind Unity's back".)

-## Working with Animations
+## Editor Animation Tutorial

 Piglet can import and play animations from glTF files, both in the Editor and at runtime.
-This section describes how to work with animations created during Editor imports.
+This section demonstrates how to work with animations created during Editor imports.

 ### Previewing Animations in the Editor